Survey of Paint-by-Number Puzzle Solvers

 Set-up: You install the module just like you'd install any other perl module, following the simple steps in the README file.
 I think you can ignore any messages that "make test" gives about Test::Pod modules not being installed.
 But this only installs a library.
 To run the thing you've got to write a Perl program that uses it.
 But luckily it's a very short Perl program:

-Results: This solves most small puzzles just fine, though slower than other solvers.
-It is, after all, written in an interpreted language.
+Results: This solves most small puzzles just fine, though it is slower than other solvers.
+But it is, after all, written in an interpreted language.

 It seems to be able to handle at least some simple puzzles with multiple solutions, reporting all possible solutions, so it must have some trial and error search capabilities.